Allanware/allanware.github.io/content/about/music/_index.md

 ## Concerto
 - Rachmaninoff: Piano Concerto No. 2 in C minor
+    - if you are new to classical music, this would be the perfect place to start.
 - Rachmaninoff: Piano Concerto No. 3 in D minor
     - after listening to No. 2, the first few bars alone of No. 3 could excite me.
 - [Beethoven: Piano Concerto No. 5 in E♭ Major]({{< ref "posts/concert-review-2/index.md#piano-concerto-no-5-the-emperor" >}})